Read the main Hartmann page and see similar early U.K. towels (menstrual pads) by Mosana.

 THE MUSEUM OF MENSTRUATION AND WOMEN'S HEALTH

-Ads from the United Kingdom, 1888 - 1913 (American Southall's ads follow on the next pages from a different contributor)
+ads from the United Kingdom, 1888 - 1913 (American and a British Southall's ads follow on the next pages from different contributors.)

 Assuming the date 1888 is correct, this is maybe the first disposable pad, earlier than Hartmann.
 But information keeps appearing so the final story has not yet been written.